Skip to Content Top

 • Employees who are not being paid proper wages and overtime.

 Do you believe you may have been let go from your job illegally?
-Discuss your case with the Oakland wrongful termination lawyer at Benton Employment Law as soon as possible.
+Discuss your situation with the wrongful termination attorney in Oakland at Benton Employment Law, PC as soon as possible.
 Founding attorney Chambord Benton-Hayes is a highly accomplished attorney who is passionate about restoring the rights of her clients and ensuring California workers are treated fairly.
 Our staff will do everything we can to defend your legal rights and seek the just resolution you are entitled to.

-The above categories are some of the more common scenarios in which employees have special legal rights, but there are many other protected categories.
-Pursue the compensation you deserve, call our office at (510) 650-0250 or contact us online to learn more about your legal options during a free consultation.
+The above categories are some scenarios in which employees have special legal rights, but there are many other protected categories as well.
+Pursue the compensation you deserve, with a wrongful termination lawyer.
+Call (510) 650-0250 or contact Benton Employment Law, PC online to learn more about your options during a free consultation.

-• Seek advice from a wrongful termination lawyer if you have any questions about whether or not your termination gives rise to a legal claim.
+• Seek advice from a wrongful termination lawyer near you if you have any questions about whether or not your termination gives rise to a legal claim.

-• Write down the names and contact information of other company employees who are valuable contacts or who, if you are considering legal action, may be witnesses in your case or have similar legal claims.
+• Write Down Contacts, including names and contact information of other company employees who may be valuable contacts or potential witnesses.

-• Be careful with respect to any verbal or written statements you make to company employees and remember those statements may later be used against you.
+• Be Careful about any verbal or written statements you make to company employees, and remember that those statements may later be used against you.

 • Openly express your anger or make any threats.